Table of Contents

 The competition will use StarCraft Brood War 1.16.1.
 You must possess a legal copy of the game.

 Bots for StarCraft shall use the Broodwar API, which provides hooks into StarCraft and enables the development of custom AI for StarCraft.
 Interfaces in many languages are available to query the current state of the game and issue orders to units.
-Note that due to an important bug release we decided to use BWAPI 3.6.1 as also employed for the AIIDE tournament.
+As of now, we expect all bots to use BWAPI version 3.7.3 which as also the version planned for the AIIDE tournament.
+However, there is a slight chance of an emergency bug fix to the BWAPI (such as happened last year) so that we need to switch to a newer version.

 Tobias Mahlmann, IT University Copenhagen